Patrick Lavoie was born in Montréal, Québec and trained at

-In 2010, Mr. Lavoie danced with the company in 24 Preludes by Chopin at the Cultural Olympiad at the Winter Olympics in Vancouver.
+In 2010, he danced with the company in 24 Preludes by Chopin at the Cultural Olympiad at the Winter

-Lavoie was awarded the David Tory Award in 2012 and was the 2001 winner of the Patron
+Mr. Lavoie was awarded the David Tory Award in 2012 and the Patron

 Award of Merit by the Patron’s Council Committee of The National Ballet of